 By way of example if we look at the similarities and differences between a CFD and spread-bet on an equity instrument.

-The CFI code for a CFD on an equity is JESXCC
+The CFI code for a CFD on an equity is JESXCC.

 |C||Contract for difference|

-The CFI code for a spread-bet on an equity is JESXSC
+The CFI code for a spread-bet on an equity is JESXSC.

 Both instruments are classed as Forwards (J) and have the same underlying instrument so they share the same group and 1st attribute.
 They are both cash settled so they only difference is the 5th character which relates to the differing ‘return or payout trigger’ (the 3rd attribute for forwards).

-The adjacent infographic shows where the different identifiers fit in to the reporting framework in many jurisdictions around the world.
+The infographic below shows where the different identifiers fit in to the reporting framework in many jurisdictions around the world.
 Any trade will have counterparties, take a particular transaction form and involve certain products or instruments.
 The Legal Entity Identifier (“LEI”), Unique Trade Identifier (“UTI”) for EMIR and Transaction Reference Number (“TRN”) for MiFIR and combinations of CFIs & ISINs respectively are used to identify these elements so that a trade can be holistically defined.